szabgab/slides/mobile/phonegap.md

 -alias  (8 significant characers?)
 ```

-<command>keytool -v -list -keystore ~/.keystore</command> can list the existing keys and their aliases in verbose mode.
+`keytool -v -list -keystore ~/.keystore` can list the existing keys and their aliases in verbose mode.

 You will need to provide the alias, and the two passwords to the PhoneGap build system.

 ## Apple